State space models can express n-gram languages

 To construct a state space models which satisfies this property, we analyse their memorization capacity in the below proposition.
-This is an extension of existing results on the memorization capacity of feedforward neural networks \cite{memorize}, which show that they can fit an arbitrary finite set of input-output vectors (see also \cite{memorize3}, \cite{memorize2}).
-Their approach is constructive in nature, with the parameters constructed algebraically so that the equalities are satisfied.
+This is an extension of existing results on the memorization capacity of feedforward neural networks \cite{memorize2}, which show that they can fit an arbitrary finite set of input-output vectors (see also \cite{memorize3}, \cite{memorize}).
+Our approach is constructive in nature, with the parameters constructed algebraically so that the equalities are satisfied.
 Due to the recurrence used to compute hidden states in this context, the proof is more subtle than the analogous construction for feedforward neural networks from Theorem 1 in \cite{memorize2}.
 See Appendix A.1 for a detailed proof.

-\begin{proposition} Let $D = \{ (x_i, y_i) \}_{i=1}^K$ be a dataset, such that the $x_i$ are distinct and $y_i \in [-1, 1]^{L}$ (here $[-1, 1]$ denotes the interval between $-1$ and $1$).
-Let $d_1$ and $d_2$ be integers satisfying the following property.
-There exists a fully connected neural network $\mathcal{N}'$ with two hidden layers, where the first layer has $d_1$ neurons and the second layer has $d_2$ neurons, such that the induced function $f_{\mathcal{N}'}$ satisfies the following. \end{proposition}